Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 ### Scatter

-If we need to process a large amount of data, one way to parallelise the workload is to have each rank in our program process a subset set of the data.
-But to do this, we need to send each rank the subset of data it needs to process.
-One approach to doing this would be to have a "root" process which prepares the data and sends it to each rank.
-The data could be communicated *manually* using point-to-point communication, but it's much easier, and faster, to use a single collective communication function for doing this: `MPI_Scatter()`.
-We can use `MPI_Scatter()` to split and send **equal** amounts of data from one rank to every rank in a communicator, as shown in the diagram below.
+One way to parallelise processing amount of data is to have ranks process a subset of the data.
+One method for distributing the data to each rank is to have a root rank which prepares the data, and then send the data to every rank.
+The communication could be done *manually* using point-to-point communication, but it's easier, and faster, to use a single collective communication.
+We can use `MPI_Scatter()` to split the data into *equal* sized chunks and communicate a diferent chunk to each rank, as shown in the diagram below.

 ![Each rank sending a piece of data to root rank](fig/scatter.png)